videoturingtest/osw-submission-tutorial/README.md

-# Open Software Submission utorial
+# Open Software Submission Tutorial
 A tutorial to submit open-source software to this VIC GitHub

 # Contents